 If you feel you’re way over your head though, definitely make sure you get your dog to a vet as soon as possible – they will have everything they need to make sure your pet gets through this ordeal unhurt.

 Of course, as an aside, it’s likely that you have discovered that your dog has only eaten a little bit of avocado, and is seemingly fine.

-Your pooch may well be hardy enough to be fighting off persin all on their own, but definitely keep an eye on them for a day or two after all this to make sure they’re alright.
+Your pooch may well be hardy enough to be fighting off persin all on their own, but keep an eye on them for a day or two after all this to make sure they’re alright.

 All being well, your dog should get through this with just an upset tummy and a lesson learned.

-Sharing our favourite meals with our pets is always a pleasure, but it’s absolutely vital that we stay educated on what is good and what isn’t good for the beloved animals in our lives too.
+Sharing our favorite meals with our pets is always a pleasure, but it’s absolutely vital that we stay educated on what is good and what isn’t good for the beloved animals in our lives too.

 Therefore, with the rising popularity of avocados in trendy food, these are meals best enjoyed with your human friends rather than your canine ones.

 Although dogs are fortunate enough to have a higher resistance to the toxin found in avocados – and by extension, guacamole and avocado derived products – than other animals, that doesn’t detract from the dangers of feeding avocados to your dog.